Linkenreefefedas/CNDA/README.rst

 2. **Performance and memory overhead**
  Data exchange often requires redundant copies that waste memory and slow performance.
 3. **Lack of composite type support**
- Storing multiple variables per grid point needs AoS/SoA layouts, which lightweight libraries rarely provide.
+ Storing multiple values per grid point often needs AoS/SoA layouts, but most C++ array libraries lack built-in support or NumPy interoperability.
-4. **Unclear API design**
+4. **Hard-to-use indexing & copy-policy ambiguity**
- Users expect NumPy-like clean syntax, but C++ APIs often expose cumbersome low-level details.
+ In C++ one often writes manual stride math like `i*stride0 + j*stride1` for indexing, and it is not always clear when arrays share memory or are copied.

 Prospective Users
 -----------------